-- A. At application prior to approval - B. Any face-to-face interview for redetermination - C. Any system generated notification (alerts or disposition listings) - D. As necessary to determine eligibility and income changes
+- A. Any interview for application/reapplication - B. Any interview for redetermination - C. Any system generated notification (alerts or disposition listings) - D. As necessary to determine eligibility and income changes

 3. Certification Process Not Delayed

 The certification process must not be delayed beyond the processing standards if the IEVS data is not available.
 If information is received after certification, the ES Worker must take immediate action to effect any changes.